 Shopping for wedding attire is an anticipated part of planning your wedding—but it can also get pretty complicated.
 Once you’ve found your own perfect dress, you’ve got to dress your bridesmaids and mom, too.
-And naturally we want mom looking picture-perfect for the big day (chances are she's been dreaming of this occasion for just as long as you have, if not longer).
-So what’s appropriate for the mother of the bride to wear to her daughter’s wedding?
+And naturally, we want mom looking picture-perfect for the big day—from her hair to her accessories, to her dress and shoes (chances are she's been dreaming of this occasion for just as long as you have, if not longer).
+Anne Chertoff of Beaumont Etiquette says to make sure the mother of the bride is wearing attire that matches the event's formality.
+So what’s appropriate for her to wear to her daughter’s wedding?

 Our experts are here to answer all of your maternal fashion questions.